hapticPaper/rustyMiner/README.md

 - 1 x 3090

 I would be more than happy to share all my tuning parameters, but that will cost *any* dontation to the ETH address above.
 Literally *ANY* donation will get you all the parameters I use for the cards above, and up to 2 hours of help tuning your hardware.
 (While supplies last - my time.
 Guaranteed for the first 25 requests.)
 If there is an overwhelming volume, I'll set something up to support everyone.
+And since Im cool (and no one actually uses it), heres the [3090 Tuning](https://github.com/hapticPaper/rustyMiner/blob/main/config.txt).